devil-iptv/BuddyIpTv/readme.md

-# Biggest Pirates IPTV on GitHub
+# Biggest DEVIL X IPTV on GitHub

 This script is designed to merge and keep up-to-date m3u links collected from public sources.